-photography | 2018
+photography | ongoing

 The Body Editor project has been awarded in many international photographic competitions, among others Inaugural Der Greif – Organization for Contemporary Photography and the World Photography Organisation open call and Debut 2018 / Lithuanian Photographers Association.
-It has been published many times in magazines concerning contemporary photography.